trunk-rs/trunk/README.md

 # NOTE: in the future, trunk will do this for you.
 ```

 Get setup with your favorite `wasm-bindgen` based framework.
 [Yew](https://github.com/yewstack/yew) & [Seed](https://github.com/seed-rs/seed) are the most popular options today, but there are others.
 Trunk will work with any `wasm-bindgen` based framework.
-The easiest way to ensure that your application launches properly is to setup your app as a binary with a standard `main` function:
+The easiest way to ensure that your application launches properly is to [setup your app as an executable](https://doc.rust-lang.org/cargo/guide/project-layout.html) with a standard `main` function:

 ```rust
 fn main() {